-The castle, originally called Waldenburg, was probably founded at the beginning of the 14th century on the initiative of the dukes of Świdnica and Jawor.
-It was mentioned for the first time in 1364.
-After the death of Bolko II, it belonged to widow Agnes, then passed into the hands of the Czech kings, and then became the property of the Silesian families.
-In the years 1402-1417 it was expanded.
-From 1434 to the 17th century it belonged to the Czetryc family, with a short break when the Zedlitz family ruled it.
-During the fights of king Władysław Jagiellończyk with the Hungarian king Maciej Korwin in 1471, it was an important defense point.
-A thorough rebuilding of the castle in the renaissance style was made at the end of the 16th century.
-After a fire in 1581 caused by a lightning strike, it was not rebuilt.
-It was fortified yet during the Thirty Years War.
+The castle, originally called Waldenburg, was probably built at the beginning of the 14th century on the initiative of the Świdnica-Jawor princes, perhaps it was built by Prince Bolko II to protect his land from the Czech side.
+It was first mentioned in 1364.
+After the death of Bolko II, it belonged to his widow Agnes, then on the basis of a succession agreement concluded in 1353 it passed to the hands of Czech kings, and then became the property of the Silesian families.
+In the years 1402-1417 Ogorzelec was expanded, probably a new residential building was added in the upper courtyard.
+From 1434 to the 17th century, the castle belonged to the Czettritz family, with a short break for the years 1450-1462, when it was ruled by the Zedlitz family.
+During the fights of King Vladislaus with the Hungarian King Matthias Corvinus, it was an important defense point.
+It is known that in 1471 weapons to Nowy Dwór were delivered by the cities of Świdnica, Strzegom and Jawor.
+After the peace was concluded in 1490, the castle became the property of Fabian Czirnhaus, but soon it became the property of the Czettritzs again.
+They thoroughly rebuilt the castle in the Renaissance style at the end of the 16th century.
+After a fire in 1581 caused by a lightning strike, it was no longer rebuilt, although it was fortified temporarily during the Thirty Years’ War.

-The plan of the castle occupying the entire culmination of the hill is irregular and very elongated.
-It covers the entire area of the ridge, about 140 meters long.
-Its eastern part is the medieval upper castle, the western part is renaissance castle.
-The upper castle had the shape of an elongated, slightly broken rectangle, separated from the west by a dry moat carved into the rock.
-It consisted of perimeter walls, a rectangular house with dimensions of 4,9×9,7 meters in the north-west corner and a slightly protruding tower in the south-west corner.
-An extended building, the so-called “house of lords”, divided into three rooms, reached the eastern corner.
-In the western part, you can see the remains of the vault of the basement and stairs leading to it, carved into the rock.
-The original gate was located in the western part of the castle.
-It was separated from the outer ward by a moat dug into the rock.
+The upper ward had the form of an elongated, slightly bent rectangle with walls 1.3 meters thick, separated from the west by the said ditch.
+It consisted of perimeter walls, a rectangular house measuring 4.9 x 9.7 meters in the north-west corner, and a slightly protruding tower in the southern corner, perhaps similar to that built in the Zagórze Castle.
+A longer building, the so-called “master’s house”, divided into three rooms, reached the eastern corner.
+In the western part you can see the remains of the vaulted basement and stairs leading to it, carved in rock.
+The original gate was located in the northwestern part of the castle.

-The courtyard of the lower castle was founded on the plan of an elongated trapezoid with a wider base at the height of the moat.
+The courtyard of the lower ward was founded on the plan of an elongated trapezoid with a wider base at the height of the ditch.
 The only preserved building element is the defensive circuit.
-In the western corner there was a gate with a pointed passage, and in the perimeter wall there were two bastions, semicircular in the north and a triangular in the south.
+In the western corner there is a gate with a pointed passage, and in the perimeter wall there are two bastions, half-round in the north and triangular one in the south.